0xShiva/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14. **13-print_float** print variable's value as float.
 14. **13-print_float** print variable's value as float.
 15. **101-rot13** this script performs simple text transformation with a char shift of 13 positions.
+16. **102-odd** this script index input line then filters it with odd nums then cut the second field.